-- 3.1 Actual expenditure to 30th September 2023 is £3.070m against a full year budget of £16.527m.
-This equates to 18.6% of the latest budget.
+- 3.1 Actual expenditure to 31st December 2023 is £5.302m against a full year budget of £19.441m.
+This equates to 27.3% of the latest budget.
 Progress on the delivery of several schemes has been delayed due to the continuing economic recovery from the pandemic, together with supply chain challenges and higher inflation leading to a review on the original costings of capital schemes.
 This is noted as appropriate in the analysis at Appendix A. Consequently, the phasing of some schemes may have to be adjusted or re-phased into 2024/25 as part of the information that is provided from budget holders on a scheme-by-scheme basis, and this will be reflected in future Financial Forecast updates during the year. - 3.2 Inflation continues to exert significant upward pressure on prices for utilities and on supplies and services across all sectors of the economy, which in turn increases the base costs for both revenue and capital budget items.
 The situation is particularly acute in the construction sector where supply chain issues and price increases are combining to put increased risks on the delivery of capital programme schemes.
 This is likely to be a continuing issue for the council throughout 2023/24 and this has resulted in current scheme delays and reviews on scheme costings. - 3.3 Capital Receipts to date total £312k against a total in year budgeted figure of £90k, made up of Right to Buy Receipts and general asset sales.
 The additional monies that have been received are mainly due to Right to Buy receipts which are received from Progress Housing each year when former council housing stock is sold to tenants.
 Capital receipts are ringfenced to fund capital expenditure. - 3.4 The current Capital Programme as updated is showing a balanced position for 2023/24 onwards.
 The Capital Programme and the associated financing will be subject to discussion with members during the months in the lead up to the annual budget setting process for 2024/25. - 3.5 Any additional expenditure which is not fully funded by external finance would normally require the generation of capital receipts or borrowing (the latter placing further pressure on the Revenue Budget from the consequent repayment costs).
-However, Budget Council on 4th March 2013 approved the creation of a Capital Investment Reserve to finance future capital expenditure.
-The balance of this reserve at 31st March 2023 was £5.458m.
-Of this £3.493m is already committed to deliver existing approved capital schemes leaving an uncommitted balance of £1.965m. - 3.6 An updated position in respect of the Capital Investment Reserve will be included within future updates of the Financial Forecast presented to the Executive Committee and to Council.
+However, Budget Council on 4th March 2013 approved the creation of a Capital Investment Reserve to finance future capital expenditure. - 3.6 An updated position in respect of the Capital Investment Reserve will be included within future updates of the Financial Forecast presented to the Executive Committee and to Council.
 Additional future projects will be subject to further consideration as part of the budget setting process for 2024/25.
 Whilst it remains the case that this reserve is the preferred source of finance for any further additions to the Capital Programme, continuing contributions to the reserve are required to maintain a sustainable funding source for future years.